On This Day in History: January 8

 - The first Lithuanian-language book, the Catechism of Martynas Mažvydas, is published in Königsberg.

 - Louis XII of France marries Anne of Brittany in accordance with a law set by his predecessor, Charles VIII.

 - The papal bull Romanus Pontifex awards the Kingdom of Portugal exclusive trade and colonization rights to all of Africa south of Cape Bojador.

 - François Grimaldi, disguised as a monk, leads his men to capture the fortress protecting the Rock of Monaco, establishing his family as the rulers of Monaco.

 - Æthelred I and Alfred the Great lead a West Saxon army to repel an invasion by Danelaw Vikings.

 - Jin Huaidi becomes emperor of China in succession to his father, Jin Huidi, despite a challenge from his uncle, Sima Ying.

 Births On This Day

-- Noah Cyrus, American actress and singer
+- Noah Cyrus, American singer, songwriter, and actress

 - Stefanie Dolson, American basketball player